Skip to content Go to the menu

 Content type: Page

-Activities and Objectives of the Association The GSUM is an association that allows students, PhD students, and others to explore the underground world and pursue their passion.
+Activities and Objectives of the Association The GSUM is an association that allows students, doctoral candidates, and others to explore the underground world and pursue their passion.
+The GSUM is an association where students, PhD students, and others can explore the underground world and pursue their hobby.

 Association for Chemical and Biological Sciences in Health (CBS²)